OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 For proof of work algorithms, a business or group of individuals can collect coin by mining with several computers.
-Because of this conglomeration of resources to one group, potentially a single group could own the majority of a particular cryptocrurrency (i.e. Bitcoin for some investors in China) with no extra cost of bitcoin other than the cost of mining them.
-[I don't think the issue is the percentage of bitcoin owned.
-It is the percentage of mining resources available.
-Right?]
+Because of this collection of resources to one group, potentially a single group could own the majority of the mining power (i.e. Bitcoin for some investors in China) with no extra cost of bitcoin other than the cost of mining them.

-For proof of stake algorithms, when an individual is working to get more cryptocurrency, they must put some percentage of their coin in for exchange.
-[What does it mean to "work to get more cryptocurrency"?
+For proof of stake algorithms, when an individual is investing in more cryptocurrency, they must put some percentage of their coin in for exchange for a chance to be selected for the validation committee.
-Do you mean the process of getting onto a committee to get a share of the processing fee?]
 This exchange is a holding similar to investing in stocks.
 The user may get this back when they attest for the right blocks in the currency.
-[I think that is a separate issue.
-A person can always use their coin.
-Its just that within the system, the payoff from the equivalent to mining is limited, right?]
+The coin not invested in the stake can be used for transactions.
 This means that an individual with a large amount of wealth could invest more for higher gains.
-An individual or group with lower investment availability has a lower rate of return.
-[All of this assumes that being on the committee is sufficiently lucrative, right?]
+An individual or group with lower investment availability has a lower rate of return since there is a lower chance of being assigned to a committee.
 However, even if an individual with a large stake invested in the cryptocurrencies, will still not have a majority since the value of the cryptocurrency is more than the individual's worth.
-[Why should that be the case?]
-Meaning that this method for investment prevents users or groups from gaining a majority.
-[I don't see this conclusion.]
+If the cryptocurrency equates to an individual's worth, it would be easy to invest higher pecentages in stake and increase chances of being chosen for validation committees where, if the user has malicious intent, they can initiate the 51% attack.